akraino-edge-stack/icn-nodus/README.md

 ### Nodus K8s security requirements
 #### ETCD
-Apply the secure practice to protect Nodus ovn-controller-network configmap with K8s API Server with the secure connection to protect the k8s etcd- [link](https://www.aquasec.com/cloud-native-academy/kubernetes-in-production/kubernetes-security-best-practices-10-steps-to-securing-k8s/)
+The etcd store data such as cluster state and k8s secrets.
+The best approach is to set up a firewall between the Kubernetes API server in the control plane node and etcd in a different node, the access to the etcd is limited by the firewall for the API server in the control plane only.
+The user must always ensure the mutual auth via TLS client certificate.
+More information to setup can be found in the [etcd documentation](https://etcd.io/docs/v3.2/op-guide/security/#basic-setup)
 ####  Encryption of secret data at rest
-By default k8s secret data stored in the etcd is stored without encryption.
+By default k8s secret data stored in the etcd are not encrypted.
 The user must use the KMS encryption provider for strong encryption - [link](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).
-The sser should not use any other provider mechanisms
+The user should not use other encryption provider mechanisms such as secretbox(XSalsa20 and Poly1305 encryption), aesgcm(AES-GCM with random nonce), aescbc(AES-CBC with PKCS#7 padding) as they are show vulnerability/not recommended in the [Kubernetes documentations](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#providers)
 #### File in Monitoring for Nodus logs
 Add `/var/log/openvswitch/ovn4k8s.log` in the audit.rules to monitor the log files and ensure the logs are not tampered - [link](https://docs.rapid7.com/insightidr/fim-for-linux/)